ntdai95/Resume-Projects/Ocean Data ML Platform with RAG/README.md

 ## Bugs found and fixed while building this

 The pipeline runs clean now, but it didn't when this pass started.
-Seven issues are worth documenting, and none of them threw an error at the point they were introduced — the code ran, produced plausible-looking output, and was wrong.
-Three invalidated the headline numbers directly; the other four didn't touch a reported number but broke something a caller would actually hit: the live `/predict` endpoint, the RAG benchmark step, a `/metrics` endpoint that quietly contradicted `/predict`, and `/ask` itself under the documented Docker setup.
+Eight issues are worth documenting, and none of them threw an error at the point they were introduced — the code ran, produced plausible-looking output, and was wrong.
+Three invalidated the headline numbers directly; the other five didn't touch a reported number but broke something a caller would actually hit: the live `/predict` endpoint, the RAG benchmark step, a `/metrics` endpoint that quietly contradicted `/predict`, `/ask` itself under the documented Docker setup, and a live `/eval/retrieval` endpoint that quietly disagreed with the number published everywhere else.

 **Target leakage via the raw pre-normalization value.** The feature table included both `value` (the raw measurement, e.g. degrees Kelvin) and the